By the end of this section, you will be able to:

 Money and banks are marvelous social inventions that help a modern economy to function.
 Compared with the alternative of barter, money makes market exchanges vastly easier in goods, labor, and financial markets.
 Banking makes money still more effective in facilitating exchanges in goods and labor markets.
 Moreover, the process of banks making loans in financial capital markets is intimately tied to the creation of money.

-But the extraordinary economic gains that are possible through money and banking also suggest some possible corresponding dangers.
+However, the extraordinary economic gains that are possible through money and banking also suggest some possible corresponding dangers.
 If banks are not working well, it sets off a decline in convenience and safety of transactions throughout the economy.
 If the banks are under financial stress, because of a widespread decline in the value of their assets, loans may become far less available, which can deal a crushing blow to sectors of the economy that depend on borrowed money like business investment, home construction, and car manufacturing.
-The Great Recession of 2008–2009 illustrated this pattern.
+The 2008–2009 Great Recession illustrated this pattern.

 The global economy has come a long way since it started using cowrie shells as currency.
 We have moved away from commodity and commodity-backed paper money to fiat currency.
 As technology and global integration increases, the need for paper currency is diminishing, too.
 Every day, we witness the increased use of debit and credit cards.